Economy of Botswana: History

 Agriculture still provides a livelihood for 70% of the rural population but supplies only about 50% of food needs and accounted for only 1.8% of GDP as of 2016.
 Subsistence farming and cattle raising predominate.
 The sector is plagued by erratic rainfall and poor soils.
 Diamond mining and tourism are also important to the economy.
 Substantial mineral deposits were found in the 1970s and the mining sector grew from 25% of GDP in 1980 to 38% in 1998.

 Economic growth slowed in 2005–2008 and turned negative in 2009 as a result of the Great Recession, contracting by 5.2%.
 This was exacerbated by a major global downturn in the industrial sector, which shrank by 30%, Botswana's steep economic downturn contrasted with most other African nations which experienced continued growth through this period.

+Macroeconomic trend

+Main indicators

+The following table shows the main economic indicators in 1980-2026.
+Inflation below 5% is in green.